thalaripradeep007-prog/Home-Automation-Using-Telegram-/README.md

-# Home-Automation-Using-Telegram-
+Designed and developed a smart home automation system that allows users to control electrical appliances remotely using the Telegram messaging platform.

-Developed a Home Automation using Telegram Bot to enable remote control and monitoring of household devices.
-The system allows users to operate appliances such as lights and fans through simple Telegram commands over a Wi-Fi network.
+This project integrates IoT concepts with a user-friendly interface, enabling real-time communication between the user and home devices.
+By sending simple commands through Telegram, users can turn appliances ON/OFF from anywhere, improving convenience, energy efficiency, and security, mostly used for travellers , aged peoples etc...